rdtechin/RequestHeader-VS-PathVariable/README.md

 The Application code deals with the contrast between the two most important Annotation ,i.e, @RequestHeader and @PathVariable both the Annotations are used for accepting values dynamically.

-The Main contrast between the usage of them are present in the article below:
+The Main contrast between the usage of them are present in the video below: